|Last Quarterly Update:||3/27/2017|

 |SIC Codes:||91 , 92 , 93 , 94 , 95 , 96 , 97|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Agencies in this sector administer government services at the federal, state, or municipal level.
 The largest US government agencies by employment include the federal Department of Defense, Department of Veterans Affairs, Department of Homeland Security, Department of Justice, and Department of Agriculture.

 US state-specific data can be found in First Research's State profiles, for all 50 states and Washington, DC.
 Profiles also are available for Canadian provinces.

 Demand for government services is driven by population growth and changing demographics of the US population.
-The US Census Bureau estimates that the 65-and-over population will climb by more than 60% between 2015 and 2035, which will increase the demand for federal programs like Social Security and Medicare.
+The US Census Bureau estimates that the 65-and-over population will climb by more than 65% between 2015 and 2035, which will increase the demand for federal programs like Social Security and Medicare.
 State and local governments experience similar demand drivers, but face increasing or decreasing revenues from which to fund services based on shifts in the population, as well as changes in economic conditions.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options